How to Effectively Memorize Words in a Foreign Language: 5 Foolproof Techniques

 To find relevant flashcards, just type your target language in the search bar on top of the homepage.
 Best of all, you can take your cards anywhere since Quizlet also has mobile apps.

-Which do you think is easier: memorizing a series of random words and translations, or memorizing words used in real-life, entertaining videos?
+Which do you think is easier: memorizing a series of random words and translations, or memorizing words used in real contexts with actual native speakers?

 5. Use Your Words!